Jwakers/overload/README.md

 - [ ] Edit exercise button does not work (happened when workout sets were all deleted)
 - [ ] Should not be able to delete sets unless the exercise set isActive
 - [ ] Add exercise to split banner shows when no split is selected
-- [ ] Warn users no split has been selected before saving
+- [ ] No way to sign out
+- [ ] Toast descriptions are too light for example when used for push notification toasts

 ### Phase 1: Project Setup & Dependencies